11. Matrices and other arrays#

 ## [5,] . . . .
 5

-For more information on the package, see
+For more information on this package, see

 vignette(package="Matrix")